Learn how to stop the cheating that can ruin your relationship and family

-Since we are naturally greedy, we need to be careful and cautious to protect the exclusive relationship we have with our spouse or committed relationship partner.
-If we are not careful, and we cheat, we may end up ruining everything that is of importance to us.
+Since we are naturally greedy, we need to be careful to protect the exclusive relationship we have with our spouse or committed relationship partner.
+If we are not careful, and we cheat, we may end up ruining everything important to us.

 If a person is not getting along with their legitimate partner, it is much more easy for them to cheat.
-However, for those of us who do get along well with our partner, we also need to be careful.
+However, for those of us who get along well with our partners, we also need to be careful.
 The rules listed below apply to everyone.

 Hi, this is couple therapist Abe Kass, MA RSW RMFT CCHT,

 I have never cheated on my spouse.
 I have no intention to do so.
 However, I know it is a possibility.

 Your husband, wife, or committed partner is our legitimate partner.
 If you add someone else to your romantic life this is an illegitimate relationship and it is called infidelity

 A: Avoid the following behaviors with a person of the opposite sex

 Intimacy is letting another person know about very deep parts of yourself that exist on many different levels.
 Your intimacy door should be open only to your husband, wife, or committed partner.
 Of course, sharing with family and friends who care and love you is legitimate.
 Doing so should be a natural byproduct of a healthy and ongoing loving relationship with your husband, wife, or partner, but there are still boundaries.